TeemuKoivisto/react-seo-meta-tags/README.md

   title?: string // The title of your article without any branding such as your site name. description?: string // A brief description of the content, usually between 2 and 4 sentences. language?: string // Used for og:locale.
+Default "en-US"
-Default "en-US" image?: string // Facebook recommends 1200x630 size, ratio of 1.91:1.
-PNG, JPEG, or GIF. facebookAppId?: string // "Insights lets you view analytics for traffic to your site from Facebook."
+  // Facebook recommends 1200x630 size, ratio of 1.91:1.
+PNG, JPEG, or GIF.
+  // Note the "minimum size constraint of 200px by 200px". image?: string facebookAppId?: string // "Insights lets you view analytics for traffic to your site from Facebook."
 }